 That said, we’ve written a few guides and recorded a video that explains how to create a WordPress website using Bluehost from start to finish.
 If you follow one of our guides and use the same theme, you should get most of the work done in less than an hour.

 Check out our WordPress guides below.
 For each of these, we use Bluehost, which gives you a WordPress website, domain and business email for just $2.95/month:

-- Create a Real Estate Website
+- Create a Restaurant Website (With restaurant template)

 Step 3: Outline Your Website Content